 - 2 1/2cups (325g ) powdered sugar

-- 1 tablespoon (15ml ) heavy whipping cream
+- 1 tablespoon (15ml ) heavy whipping cream or milk

 - Preheat the oven to 350°F.

-- Mix the wet ingredients: In a large mixing bowl, beat together the sugar, vegetable oil, eggs and vanilla extract until well incorporated.
+- Mix the wet ingredients: In a large mixing bowl, beat together the sugar, vegetable oil, eggs, and vanilla extract until well incorporated.
 Scrape down the bowl as needed.

-- Pour the batter in a 9-inch by 13-inch pan and bake at 350°F for 28-32 minutes.
+- Pour the batter into a 9-inch by 13-inch pan and bake at 350°F for 28-32 minutes.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is done.
 Remove from the oven and allow to cool completely prior to frosting.

 - Add the powdered sugar and mix on low speed until incorporated into the butter then add the vanilla extract and heavy cream and mix to combine.
 Beat for about 60 seconds.